cylc/cylc-admin/cylc-8-roadmap.md

    frameworks would do) but it is a big unknown, and we may have to spend considerable time learning the technologies

-   - Angular.js?
-        - been around a while
+   - Angular.js? (been around a while, but relatively heavy-weight)
-        - relatively heavy-weight
-   - React.js? (by Facebook)
+   - React.js? (by Facebook, most popular)
-        - most popular
-   - Vue.js?
+   - Vue.js? (increasingly popular, lighter than React, more "template"-like)
-        - rising popularity
-        - reputed to be simpler and more "template"-like than React
-   - D3.js?
-        - focused on "data driven" display of charts etc.
+   - D3.js? (focused on "data driven" display of charts etc.)

    - __DECISION: Vue.js__
         - we'll start with Vue, unless we run into problems that suggest we